Sleep Training System™

-REM sleep is characterized by tiny back-and-forth movements in the eye, and typically are accompanied by the visual and emotional world of vivid dreams.
+REM sleep is characterized by tiny back-and-forth movements in the eye, and are typically accompanied by the visual and emotional world of vivid dreams.
 The eyes move in tandem, as they do normally during an awakened state.
-The tiny muscles in our inner ears move as if we're hearing, even in complete silence.
+The tiny muscles in our inner ears move as if we’re hearing, even in complete silence.
 REM sleep typically comprises about 20-25% of sleep for most adults, although that percentage declines somewhat as we age.
 All of us dream, even though we may not remember the dreams.

 During REM sleep, a deep inner part of the brain known as the pons blocks signals from the brain to the spinal cord, resulting in a form of paralysis.
 Sleep scientists theorize that such muscle paralysis is necessary to keep us from physically acting out our dreams.